goauthentik/authentik/website/docs/providers/rac/how-to-rac.md

 4. On the **Create Endpoint** modal, provide the following settings:

-    - **Name**s: define a name for the endpoint, perhaps include the type of connection (RDP, SSH, VNC)
+    - **Name**: define a name for the endpoint, perhaps include the type of connection (RDP, SSH, VNC)
     - **Protocol**: select the appropriate protocol
     - **Host**: the host name or IP address of the system you are connecting to.
       **Maximum concurrent connections**: select a value or use `-1` to disable the limitation.
-      ** Property mapping**: select either the property mapping that you created in Step 2, or use one of the default settings.
+      **Property mapping**: select either the property mapping that you created in Step 2, or use one of the default settings.
       **Advance settings**: optional

 5. Click **Create** to save your settings and close the modal.

 ### Access the remote machine

-To verify your configuration and access the remote machine, go to the **User interface** of you authentik instance.
+To verify your configuration and access the remote machine, go to the **User interface** of your authentik instance.
 On the **My applications** page click the **Remote Access** application to display the defined endpoint(s).

 Click the endpoint for the remote machine that you want to access. authentik connects you to a secure shell on the remote machine, in your web browser.